“It just gets you into the Christmas spirit...They get so into their music that it’s amazing to watch them.”

 “Create a resounding holiday rock orchestra,” that was the 2002 vision of Twelve Twenty-Four co-founders George Houseknecht, Richie Kossuth, Lenny Kucinski, and Jason Santos.
 A vision that was not only fulfilled, but one that energetically continues to this day.

 Since its inception, the band has evolved from a five-piece rock band to a complete rock orchestra.
 Over the years, Twelve Twenty-Four built upon the core rock band by adding a multi-member string section, several featured vocalists, and a dedicated road crew.
 Although they only perform during the holiday season, Twelve Twenty-Four is a year-round project.
 Behind-the-scenes production occurs throughout the year and rehearsals begin during the summer.
-Their tour season begins in mid-November and continues through the end of the holiday season.
+Their tour season begins after Thanksgiving and continues through the end of the holiday season.

 During their 2009 Holiday Tour, Twelve Twenty-Four performed their own arrangement of the classic Christmas song, “Little Drummer Boy,” which was received with overwhelming enthusiasm by concert attendees.
 Based on the reception of “Little Drummer Boy,” Twelve Twenty-Four decided to record a CD of their own holiday music arrangements.
 According to guitarist Lenny Kucinski, “We weren’t even considering doing something like that.
 Then we started realizing we’ve got some songs building up within us and some people just had to let them out.”

 “This is a must for the lover of clean, crisp rock and roll...”

 In the fall of 2010, Twelve Twenty-Four released their first CD, Miracle on Rock Street.
 Included on the CD, of course, was their seminal arrangement of “Little Drummer Boy,” which was re-titled to its original name, “Carol of the Drum.”